-In order to be eligible to participate in interscholastic athletics students must have passed the equivalent of four one-credit subjects during the first, second or third quarters.
-In the fourth quarter students must pass the equivalent of four one-credit subjects and accumulate four credits towards graduation in order to participate in athletics the following fall season.
+Since Thornton Academy participates in athletic competitions under the auspices of the Maine Principals Association, eligibility requirements for athletics meet MPA requirements.
+To be eligible to participate in athletics, a student must have passed (A-D & P) the equivalent of four one-credit subjects in the first, second and third quarters.
+In the fourth quarter, a student must pass the equivalent of four one-credit subjects and accumulate four credits toward graduation in order to be eligible to participate the following fall.